-Each Middle Eastern country has their own style of zaffa.
+Each Middle Eastern country has its own style of zaffa.
 The most common styles are the Lebanese, Palestinian, Egyptian, Syrian, and Jordanian zaffa.

 What is a Zaffa Group?

-A zaffa group is made up of professional dabke dancers, drummers and belly dancers.
+A zaffa group is made up of professional dabke dancers, drummers, and belly dancers.
 The dabke dancers typically lead the grand procession for the bride and groom onto the dance floor and it's quite the entrance!
-There's a lot of choreographed dances that take place circling around the newlyweds while guests enjoy the entertainment while partaking in the celebration!
+There are a lot of choreographed dances that take place circling around the newlyweds while guests enjoy the entertainment while partaking in the celebration!